b-star-fellowship/b-star-fellowship.github.io/index.markdown

 B* is short for **Brown Startup Fellowship**; a 10 week summer fellowship for Brown University computer science students to build software products.

-Every year, we give a **$10,000** grant to a team of two student founders.
+Every year, we give a **$10,000** grant to a team of student founders.
 From **June 1 - August 15**, you'll build your product and launch it to friends, family and random internet strangers.

 To get a sense for what kind of products you can build in B*, check out our fellows' work [here](/products).